lsst-dm/dmtn-213/index.rst

 The merge step does not communicate with the source Butler at the USDF.

 As datasets are registered in Rucio, Rucio takes charge of replicating them to appropriate destinations (all Data Facilities for globally distributed datasets and the USDF for globally summarized datasets).
-The replica monitor then ingests the results into local Butlers at each site, making them available for use by following workflows and jobs.
+The Replica Monitor then ingests the results into local Butlers at each site, making them available for use by following workflows and jobs.
 In particular, it ingests them into the source Butler at the USDF for future QG generation.
 This means that workflows that require the outputs of a preceding workflow must wait until Rucio has replicated all of the replicable products to the USDF before beginning QG generation.
 This latency is not expected to be high (but should be measured), and given the amount of processing to be done can usually be filled with other workflows that need to be executed.